 Lunges

 Another great reason to add lunges to your exercise program is that they are a unilateral exercise meaning both legs will be efficiently worked out where with squats you could possibly have a stronger leg compensating.
 If your new to lunges it is a great idea to start with only body weight and when you are comfortable slowly add weight with holding a barbell or dumbbells.
-Options are staying in the same spot and doing alternate legs, Or performing them as part of a lunge walk if you have the space.
+Options are staying in the same spot and doing alternate legs or performing them as part of a lunge walk if you have the space.

 Conclusion

-Working out your legs using effective compound leg exercises is a great way to build overall strength, burn overall fat and is important for creating a good functional body.
-Try incorporating some of these great compound leg exercises into your routine and you will enjoy the benefits these exercises will bring.
+Working out your legs using effective compound leg exercises is a great way to build overall strength, burn overall fat and is important for creating a strong functional body.
+Try incorporating some of these great effective compound leg exercises into your routine and you will enjoy the benefits these exercises will bring.